Vacant niche: Criticisms of the concept

 Not all researchers accept the concept of vacant niches.
 If one defines a niche as a property of a species, then a niche does not exist if no species is present.
 In other words, the term appears "illogical".
 However, some authors who have contributed most to the formulation of the modern niche concept (Hutchinson, Elton) apparently saw no difficulties in using the term.
 If a niche is defined as the interrelationship of a species with all the biotic and abiotic factors affecting it, there is no reason not to admit the possibility of additional potential interrelationships.
 So it seems logical to refer to vacant niches.
-(See also ecological niche.)

 Furthermore, it seems that authors most critical of the concept "vacant niche" really are critical of the view that niche space is largely empty and can easily absorb additional species.
 They instead adhere to the view that communities are usually in equilibrium (or at least close to it), resulting in a continual strong competition for resources.
-But many recent studies, some empirical, some theoretical, have provided support for the alternate view that nonequilibrium conditions are widespread (see above and the recent review in Rohde 2005b).
+But many recent studies, some empirical, some theoretical, have provided support for the alternate view that nonequilibrium conditions are widespread.

-In the German literature, an alternate term for vacant niches has found some acceptance - that of freie ökologische Lizens (free ecological license) (Sudhaus und Rehfeld 1992).
+In the German literature, an alternate term for vacant niches has found some acceptance - that of freie ökologische Lizens (free ecological license).
 It has been argued that this conceptualization has a disadvantage in that it does not convey immediately and easily what is meant, furthermore the concept does not correspond exactly to the term "vacant niche".
 The usefulness of a term should be assessed on the basis of its understandability and on its capacity to promote future research.
 The term "vacant niche" appears to fulfill these requirements.